InnerSourceCommons/InnerSourcePatterns/dedicated-community-leader.md

 ## Problem

+How do you ensure that a new InnerSource initiative has the right leadership to grow it's communities?

-When starting an InnerSource initiative it is crucial to nominate the right people to lead the communities.
-Selecting the wrong persons and/or not providing enough capacity for them risks wasted effort and ultimately the failure of the InnerSource initiative.
+Selecting the wrong persons and/or not providing enough capacity for them risks wasted effort and ultimately the failure of a new InnerSource initiative.

+## Story

 Consider the following story.
-Company A wants to initiate an InnerSource initiative in order to foster collaboration across organizational boundaries.
+A company wants to initiate an InnerSource initiative in order to foster collaboration across organizational boundaries.
 They have decided to start with an experimental phase with limited scope.
 Management has selected a suitable pilot topic for the first InnerSource community and expects contributions from many business units across the organization.
-Company A has nominated a new hire to head the community for 50 % of his work time, because he was not yet 100 % planned for.
+The company has nominated a new hire to head the community for 50 % of his work time, because he was not yet 100 % planned for.
 After 6 months, the community has received only a few contributions, most of which are from a single business unit.
-Company A replaces the community leader with someone who has a longer history in the company, this time for only 30 % of his time.
+The company replaces the community leader with someone who has a longer history in the company, this time for only 30 % of his time.
 After another 6 months, the number of contributions has picked up only  marginally.
-Company A is no longer convinced that InnerSource helps to achieve their goal of increased, cross divisional collaboration and abandons InnerSource.
+The company is no longer convinced that InnerSource helps to achieve their goal of increased, cross divisional collaboration and abandons InnerSource.

-**Review Comments**
-- (**Done**) add summary about underlying core problem present in this story at the beginning (possibly boldfaced)
-- (**Done**) add _kicker statement_ after summary to get people interested in the contents (something like a rationale, outcome.
-Example: "avoid wasted effort on InnerSource").
-- (**Done**) add information about initial scope of InnerSource initiative (start small)

 ## Context